tardate/LittleCodingKata/tools/s3sync/README.md

     download: s3://backup.example.lck.com/backup_example_folder/test4.txt to backup_example_folder_clone/test4.txt
     download: s3://backup.example.lck.com/backup_example_folder/test1.txt to backup_example_folder_clone/test1.txt

+### Using Wasabi

+[Wasabi](https://wasabi.com) provides an AWS-compatible interface, so the same aws command line tools can be used with it.

+It just requires a custom endpoint URL to be provided.
+There are currently three region-specific endpoints available:

+* for Wasabi us-east, use s3.wasabisys.com
+* for Wasabi us-west, use s3.us-west-1.wasabisys.com
+* for Wasabi eu-central, use s3.eu-central-1.wasabisys.com

+To use Wasabi with aws-cli, configure a profile with keys from Wasabi:

+    $ aws configure --profile wasabi

+Then run the usual commands, but with the appropriate `--endpoint-url` parameter, e.g.:

+    $ aws s3 --profile wasabi --endpoint-url=https://s3.wasabisys.com sync backup_example_folder s3://backup.example.lck.com/backup_example_folder

+Using [awscli-plugin-endpoint](https://github.com/wbingli/awscli-plugin-endpoint) can allow the endpoint-url configuration to be set in the profile, so it doesn't need to be added to each command.

+Note:

+* I haven't used the awscli-plugin-endpoint yet
+* I've been running successful backupts to Wasabi buckets in us-east
+* But I've had network routing issues preventing buckets in us-west from working

 ## Credits and References

 * [Jungle Disk](https://en.wikipedia.org/wiki/Jungle_Disk)
 * [Wasabi Hot Backup](https://wasabi.com)
 * [AWS S3](https://s3.console.aws.amazon.com/s3/home)